 In 2021 "More than Words" another track recorded in 2018 by Isobel Thatcher ft. myself on tenor saxophone reached the final category of the "Blues & Roots Radio International song contest" with entries topping 25000!

-A few of the venues Dom has played include: The Hard Rock Café, (London), Africa On The Square (2016), Africa Summer Festival 2017, Journeys International Festival 2018, 02 Islington, The Hard Rock Café London (Back Room Bar), Ronnie Scott's (late night show guest), Ain't Nothing But, The Troy Bar, The Pelton Arms, The Waldorf Hotel London, The Courtyard Theatre Hoxton, The Bedford, The Groucho Club, The Hospital Club, The Half Moon Putney, Rich Mix, The Spice Of Life, The Luna Lounge, Koko, Old Bush Blues festival 2021, Lost Rivers Elephant, St. Martins Hotel (blind spot bar), Bernie Arts Grant Centre Theatre, Bar 91 (Brick Lane), The A-Train jazz club Berlin, The Spice of Life-Soho, The Water Rats, The Monarch, The Bb Bar Berlin, Artliners, The Fiddlers Elbow, Hootenannies, Ronnie Scott's, The Isle of White festival, Swanage blues Festival, Slim Jim's, The Vortex, Hackney Empire (stage 3 Bar), The blues Kitchen (Camden & Shoreditch), Cardiff Town Hall, The Colston Hall, The Jazz Cafe, BIC, The Old Duke, Camden Assembly, The Troubadour, Hawkfest (Hawkeaster) ect
+A few of the venues Dom has played include: Africa On The Square (2016), Africa Summer Festival 2017, Journeys International Festival 2018, 02 Islington, The Tower Theatre (Folkstone), Broadstairs Blues Festival, The Hard Rock Café London (Back Room Bar), Ronnie Scoots Upstairs Bar, Ronnie Scott's (late night show guest), Ain't Nothing But, The Troy Bar, Orleans Wine Bar, The Pelton Arms, Upstarie a the Ritzy, The Waldorf Hotel London, The Courtyard Theatre Hoxton, The Bedford, The Groucho Club, The Ritz, The Hospital Club, The Half Moon Putney, Rich Mix, The Spice Of Life, The Luna Lounge, Koko, Old Bush Blues festival 2021, The Ram Jam Club, Lost Rivers Elephant, St. Martins Hotel (blind spot bar), Bernie Arts Grant Centre Theatre, Bar 91 (Brick Lane), The A-Train jazz club Berlin, The Spice of Life-Soho, The Water Rats, The Monarch, The Bb Bar Berlin, Artliners, The Fiddlers Elbow, Hootenannies, The Isle of White festival, Swanage blues Festival, Slim Jim's, The Vortex, Hackney Empire (stage 3 Bar), The blues Kitchen (Camden & Shoreditch), Cardiff Town Hall, The Colston Hall, The Jazz Café, BIC, The Old Duke, Camden Assembly, The Troubadour, Hawkfest (Hawkeaster) ect

 Plus many top musicians he has jammed in the presence of!